Carlos-Pach/EE175AB/camera/ReadMe.txt

 (while testing for a few minutes, it went from ~47 to 63 degrees!
 But apparently I should only start to worry if it goes for 80+-100 for a while)

 `````````````````````````````````````````````````````````````````````
-PROBLEM WITH INSTALLING BAZEL, etc. TO CONVERT TO TFLITE SO
+PROBLEM WITH INSTALLING BAZEL, etc. TO CONVERT TO TFLITE SO:
 followed:in issues:
 https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/issues/40
 https://colab.research.google.com/drive/1DolVXkn1w0ADa4B_jAuCpjSnyRSApH7D?authuser=2#scrollTo=oBjfejA4FgTf